decentral1se/calibrestekje/docs/source/examples.rst

 `SQLAlchemy`_.
 SQLAlchemy is a Python "Object Relational Mapper", meaning that it can help you write Python programs that interact with a database without having to write raw database queries (that is often harder to do correctly).
 The `querying`_ documentation is particularly useful.
+Please also see the :ref:`modules_api` documentation for which tables are available for import and use.
 The following examples are laid out in a "cookbook" style.
 Hopefully there is something useful in here for you.

 .. _SQLAlchemy: https://docs.sqlalchemy.org/en/13/
 .. _querying: https://docs.sqlalchemy.org/en/13/orm/tutorial.html#querying